junxit/us-congress-bills-119/bill.md

   >   - **(2)** *Renewal* An institution that has entered into a contract described in paragraph (1), the term of which is longer than the waiver period described in subparagraph (B) of such paragraph and the terms and conditions of which remain the same as the contract submitted as part of the request required under subparagraph (A) of such paragraph, may submit a request for renewal of the waiver issued under such paragraph in accordance with subsection (b)(2)(B).
   > - **(e)** *Contract defined* The term contract has the meaning given such term in section 117(f).

-- **(c)** *Interagency information sharing* Not later than 90 days after the date of enactment of this Act, the Secretary of Education shall transmit to each individual listed in section 117(e) of the Higher Education Act of 1965, as amended by this Act—
+- **(c)** *Interagency information sharing* Notwithstanding any other provision of law, not later than 90 days after the date of enactment of this Act, the Secretary of Education shall transmit to each individual listed in section 117(e) of the Higher Education Act of 1965, as amended by this Act—
-  - **(1)** any report received by the Department of Education under section 117 of the Higher Education Act of 1965 (20 U.S.C.
-1011f) prior to the date of enactment of this Act; and
+  - **(1)** an unredacted copy of each report (including the name and address of a foreign source disclosed in such report) received by the Department of Education under section 117 of the Higher Education Act of 1965 (20 U.S.C.
+1011f) prior to the date of enactment of this Act); and
   - **(2)** any report, document, or other record generated by the Department of Education in the course of an investigation—
     - **(A)** of an institution with respect to the compliance of such institution with such section; and
     - **(B)** initiated prior to the date of enactment of this Act.